-Intrepid believes half the fun of experiencing a new country is in getting there, and getting around once there.
-Where possible, Intrepid uses local transport options and traditional modes of transport, which usually have a lesser environmental impact, support small local operators and are heaps more fun.
+Intrepid believes half the fun of experiencing a new country is getting there, and getting around once there!
+Where possible, Intrepid uses local transport options and traditional modes of transport - which usually carry less of an environmental impact, support small local operators and are heaps more fun.

 Depending on which trip you're on while in Mongolia, you may find yourself travelling by:

 Enjoy a short but memorable ride through the Mongolian desert on the back of a camel.

 Travelling with Intrepid is a little bit different.
 We endeavour to provide travellers with an authentic experience to remember, so we try to keep accommodation as unique and traditional as possible.

 When travelling with us in Mongolia you may find yourself staying in a:

 Citizens of the UK, Ireland, Australia, New Zealand, South Africa and most EU countries will need a visa to enter Mongolia as a tourist for up to 30 days.
 Citizens of Canada will not need a visa for visits up to 30 days and citizens of the USA will not need a visa for visits of up to 90 days.
 Citizens of other countries should check with the relevant consulates as to whether a visa is required.
 If a visa is required, you will need to obtain it in advance.
 There is no visa on arrival in Mongolia at land or air borders.